au-ts/microkit_tutorial/website/src/part1.md

 ### Interrupt handling

-An interrupt (IRQ) is a signal from a hardware device (e.g. the UART serial device) that tells software that some event has happened.
+An interrupt request (IRQ) is a signal from a hardware device (e.g. the UART serial device) that tells software that some event has happened.
 In the case of the UART device, every time we input a character, the device will deliver an interrupt to seL4.
 In seL4, it decodes the signal and then sends the interrupt as a notification to user-space.
 In our system we want this interrupt to go to the serial server so that it can handle the interrupt.